Content on this page was generated by AI and has not been manually reviewed.

 • Third-party sharing: Many VPNs offer limited data sharing with affiliate networks or analytics providers.
 ZenMate’s policy should clarify if any data is shared and under what circumstances.
 If avoiding third-party data sharing is critical for you, verify the current stance in the policy and consider opting out where possible.

 Bottom line: ZenMate provides standard European-style privacy protections, but you should read the latest policy to know exactly what data is collected and how it’s used.
 If avoiding metadata retention is a priority, you may want to consider VPNs with a strict no-logs guarantee and third-party audit.
-Edgerouter l2tp vpn client
+Is adguard vpn any good for privacy, streaming, and everyday use?
+A thorough review and comparisons with top VPNs 2026

 Performance and server network: speed, reliability, and where you’ll connect